Chemical ecology: Reproduction

-Many marine organisms use pheromones to find mates.
+Many marine organisms use pheromones as chemical cues alerting possible mates that they are ready to reproduce.
 For example, male sea lampreys attract ovulating females by emitting a bile that can be detected many meters downstream.
 Other processes can be more complex, such as the mating habits of crabs.
 Due to the fact that female crabs can only mate during a short period after moults from her shell, female crabs produces pheromones before she begins to moult in order to attract a mate.
 Male crabs will detect these pheromones and defend their potential mate until she has finished molted.
 However, due to the cannibalistic tendencies of crabs, the female produces an additional pheromone to suppresses cannibalistic instincts in her male guardian.
-These pheromones are very potent -- so much so that they can induce male crabs to try to copulate with rocks or sponges that have been coated in pheromone by researchers.
+These pheromones are very potent—so much so that they can induce male crabs to try to copulate with rocks or sponges that have been coated in pheromone by researchers.
+Furthermore, compound structure plays a key role, e.g. crab pheromones are specialized to travel in aquatic vs terrestrial environments.

 Dominance

 Dominance among crustaceans is also mediated through chemical cues.
 When crustaceans fight to determine dominance they urinate into the water.
 Later, if they meet again, both individuals can recognize each other by pheromones contained in their urine, allowing them to avoid a fight, if dominance has already been established.
 When a lobster encounters the urine of another individual, it will act differently according to the perceived status of the urinator (e.g. more submissively when exposed to the urine of a more dominant crab, or more boldly when exposed to the urine of a subdominant individual).
 When individuals are unable to communicate through urine, fights may be longer and more unpredictable.